THE REMEDIAL HERSTORY PROJECT

 >

 A prevailing superstition among sailors was that a woman on board a ship was bad luck.
-In fact, few crews included women because they were believed to distract the crew.
-Some believed that a woman’s presence would anger the sea and endanger them all.
-Others believed female mermaids would pull them into rocky coastlines.
-And mythical or otherwise, it was best to avoid women while on board.
-Sailors were also notoriously drunkards, and social customs encouraged women to avoid such behavior, so it was improper.
+Some believed that a woman’s presence would anger the sea and endanger them all, while others believed female mermaids would pull them into rocky coastlines.
+Mythical or not, superstition dictated that it was best to avoid women while on board.
+In reality, few crews included women primarily because they were considered a distraction to the male crew.
+Likewise, sailors were also notoriously drunkards, and social customs encouraged women to avoid such behavior.

 Picture

-Gudrid the Viking: There were already millions of diverse peoples living in the Americas before the arrival of the Old World Ancient Egyptians are believed to have possibly explored and settled in the Americas over three thousand years ago.
-Another wave of African exploration is said to have begun several hundred years before Columbus.
-Further, if we are looking at his venture as the start of European discovery, we ignore the numerous Viking explorations of North America, for example, Gudrid’s exploration of Canada, more than 1,000 years ago.
+There were millions of diverse peoples living in the Americas before the arrival of the Old World.
+Studies show that nomadic groups were crossing a now submerged land bridge between Russia and Alaska between 23,000 and 15,000 years ago, spreading down the West Coast of the Americas before spreading eastward over thousands of years.
+Ancient Egyptians are believed to have explored and settled in the Americas over 3,000 years ago, and another wave of African exploration is said to have begun several hundred years before Columbus.
+While Columbus’ 1492 voyage is remembered as the start of European exploration, the Vikings had already explored and attempted settlement of the far reaches of North America nearly 500 years prior.
+One of those women at the helm of exploration was Gudrid Thorbjarnardóttir, who took part in exploration of Canada, more than 1,000 years ago.

 Picture